el-sambal/exercises.cls/README.md

 # exercises.cls

 This repository contains the file `exercises.cls`, a $\LaTeX$ class based on the `exam` class.
-It can be used to write course worksheets or homework assignments (or exams, perhaps).
-Some other files are also present in the repository, to form a working example.
+It can be used to write worksheets, homework assignments and exams.
+There are two working examples: `example-worksheet.tex` and `example-exam.tex`.

 The main difference between this class and the `exam` class is that this class has some basic customizations which I happen to like.